Fortaleza suffers draw from Estudiantes and gets complicated in Libertadores

 It was bad: Capixaba misses almost everything

 Juninho Capixaba, from Fortaleza, got almost everything wrong.
-He held the ball, tried to dig a free-kick and failed defensively on several opportunities at left-back.
+He held the ball, tried to dig a foul and failed defensively on several occasions at left-back.
 Visibly unfocused, he was the first to receive a card in the game.

 Fortress takes time to find